-Does Not Know Her Own Strength: As the one of the highest scores in school Himeji has a bit of trouble dealing with slightly more delicate tasks like Summoner baseball.
-Her pitches took out members of both her team and opponents.
-Adding to this she can't aim well....
+Does Not Know Her Own Strength: As one of the highest scorers in school, Himeji has a bit of trouble dealing with slightly more delicate tasks like Summoner baseball.
+Her pitches took out members of both her own team and the opponents'.
+Adding to this she can't aim well...

 Double Standard: Abuse, Female on Male: While she doesn't utilize this as much as Minami, she is often just as willing to punish Akihisa for real or perceived wrongs against her, such as when he tries to get Hideyoshi to strip in a card game, or putting heavy stone blocks on his legs for allegedly trying to sneak a peek into the girl's bathhouse in the second season.
 If the roles were reversed, Akihisa would probably get thrown in jail pretty quickly.

-Lethal Chef: Her food kills (and is unaware of it because she doesn't taste them lest she gain weight)note Baka-Tsuki translated one of Himeji's recipes; for those not up on their inorganic chemistry, "King's Water" is called as such because it is one of the few solvents that can dissolve solid gold....
+Lethal Chef: Her food kills (and she is unaware of it because she doesn't taste it lest she gain weight)note Baka-Tsuki translated one of Himeji's recipes; for those not up on their inorganic chemistry, "King's Water" is called as such because it is one of the few solvents that can dissolve solid gold.

-Yamato Nadeshiko: Like with Shouko its played with.
-She doesn't have the traditional look but her personality is closer to the tradition and she likes cooking for her guy.
+Yamato Nadeshiko: Like with Shouko it's played with.
+She doesn't have the traditional look but her personality is closer to the trope and she likes cooking for her guy.
 It might actually taste good if she tested it.

-The other known female student in Class F. She spent most of her life in Germany, making her bad at reading kanji despite being fairly intelligent.
-Like Mizuki, she also has a crush on Akihisa — which she expresses by literally crushing him with wrestling moves whenever he misreads her intentions, which is quite often.
+The other female student in Class F. She spent most of her life in Germany, making her bad at reading kanji despite being fairly intelligent.
+Like Mizuki, she also has a crush on Akihisa—which she expresses by literally crushing him with wrestling moves whenever he misreads her intentions, which is quite often.

 A-Cup Angst: She has a complex from her small bust size.